EMERS83/EMERS83/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Estou interessado em aprender
-Por enquanto estou na introdução e depois de aprender poder colaborar em vários projedtos.
+Por enquanto estou na introdução e depois de aprender, poder colaborar em vários projetos.